 LISTS OF POSTSECONDARY INSTITUTIONS ENROLLING POPULATIONS

-WITH SIGNIFICANT PERCENTAGES OF MINORITY STUDENTS
+WITH SIGNIFICANT PERCENTAGES OF UNDERGRADUATE

 NATIVE HAWAIIAN-SERVING INSTITUTIONS.
 This is a list of the colleges and universities to which the Department’s Office of Postsecondary Education (OPE) recently has given grants as Native Hawaiian-serving institutions under Title III of the Higher Education Act of 1965, as amended (HEA).
 To be eligible for grants under Title III, each college and university attested that it met the HEA’s definition of “Native Hawaiian-serving institution” and self-certified that it met the conditions of eligibility.